-a.
-Explain how the proposed research meets the requirements for originality in producing what is expected to be a significant contribution to health services research.

-Project Goals and Objective(s)

-a.
-Describe the general nature of expected or possible outcomes in measurable terms.
+- a.
+Explain how the proposed research meets the requirements for originality in producing what is expected to be a significant contribution to health services research. - b.
+Students should describe the DrPH competencies being addressed in the dissertation process. - Project Goals and Objective(s) - a.
+Describe the general nature of expected or possible outcomes in measurable terms. - Setting/Participants - a.

-Setting/Participants

-a.
 Describe site(s) of research with all relevant details.
-Then identify the subjects and other participants who are the object of the research, likely to be affected by its outcome, or connected to it.

-Research Design, Statistical Applications, & Main Outcome Measures a.
+Then identify the subjects and other participants who are the object of the research, likely to be affected by its outcome, or connected to it. - Research Design, Statistical Applications, & Main Outcome Measures - a.
 Explain the relevance of the research design and statistical applications and packages to conduct the research.
-Then identify the proposed outcome measures with an appropriate rationale.

-• Ethical Procedures, Approval, Institutional Review Board (IRB)
+Then identify the proposed outcome measures with an appropriate rationale. - Ethical Procedures, Approval, Institutional Review Board (IRB) - a.

-a.
 While it is not appropriate to have obtained IRB clearance before final approval of the research proposal, students should indicate knowledge of ethical issues that may affect their planned research (subject protection, data protection, etc.) at the concept stage.
 UGA Human Research Protection Program is available at https://research.uga.edu/hrpp/eresearch-portal-irb/